Centenary Booklet by Colin Dyer

-Colin Dyer, a member of the Lodge, wrote a booklet to celebrate the Lodge Centenary.
-That booklet can be downloaded using the links below and read chapter by chapter.
+Colin Dyer, a member of QC Lodge, wrote a booklet to celebrate the Centenary.
+It can be downloaded using the links below and read chapter by chapter.

-QC Centenary Chapter 6 1970-1986.
-Rising costs, change of printers, postal costs, Questions and Answers, lodge to divest commercial interests, Harry Carr resigns, QCCC subscription rates double, trading loss, lodge and company tensions, 12,500 members, meetings in Provinces, SRIA move out, organisational crisis, moving, computerisation of membership.
+QC Centenary – Chapter 6 1970-1986.
+Rising costs, change of printers, postal costs, Questions and Answers, lodge divests commercial interests, Harry Carr resigns, QCCC subscription rates increase, lodge and company tensions, 12,500 members, meetings in Provinces, SRIA move out, moving, computerisation of membership.